Staff, Faculty, and Post-Doctoral Fellows

 The orientation process begins with the new employee online tutorial, which provides an overview of the University's history and culture, along with summaries of the many benefits our staff and faculty enjoy.
 This tutorial is customized with a specific version available for staff, faculty and post-doctoral fellows.

-For more information refer to the specific employee roles to the right.
+For more information refer to the specific employee roles in the tabs above.

 New staff members typically spend their first morning in Human Resources completing new employee and payroll paperwork, learning about benefits enrollment, obtaining an SMU identification card and parking sticker.
-Additional information regarding the total orientation process is reviewed to support the employee through the 90-day probationary period.
+Additional information regarding the total orientation process is reviewed to support the employee through the 90-day probationary period and beyond.

 New faculty will receive information from the Provost's office and their department administration.
 HR invites new faculty to attend a benefits orientation and Q&A session prior to the start of the fall semester.
 New Faculty are asked to complete the elements of their within their first 90 days of employment.